rachit034/PlivoTest/README.md

 There are two test classes
 1. sendMessage
 2. getMessage
-sendMessage test class has test data for sending message ie src,dst and message and a testcase Id. resposne from sendMessage is set in MessageLogs testcase id(t1) getMessage is invoked from testng and testdata provided in this class must have same testcas id as of sendMessage testcase id(t1) response from getMessage is Asserted on basis of message_status to be sent
+<br>sendMessage test class has test data for sending message ie src,dst and message and a testcase Id.
+resposne from sendMessage is set in MessageLogs testcase id(t1) getMessage is invoked from testng and testdata provided in this class must have same testcas id as of sendMessage testcase id(t1) response from getMessage is Asserted on basis of message_status to be sent